ElektraInitiative/libelektra/doc/GOALS.md

   Elektra so that it flawlessly integrate with their system.
 - Plugin Programmers: it should be simple to extend Elektra in any desired way.
-- Application`s Maintainers to correctly setup+upgrade KDB
+- Application's Maintainers to correctly setup+upgrade KDB
 - Administrators that want to change the maintainers setup according to their needs